JackEverson/BirdEyeD/README.md

 Then we need the following libraries:
 - Flask
 - Flask-session
-- OpenCV2
 - SQLAlchemy
 - Werkzeug

 They can all be installed with the command:

-`sudo pip install Flask Flask-Session opencv-python SQLAlchemy Werkzeug`
+`sudo pip install Flask Flask-Session SQLAlchemy Werkzeug`

 ### Cloning respository
 To clone the respository you just need to run the following command:

 `git clone -b cs50 https://github.com/JackEverson/BirdEyeD.git`

-From there you can change into the project directory and should be able to run the web page with the command (where 0.0.0.0 is your local IP address):
+From there you can change into the project directory and should be able to run the web page with the command (where 0.0.0.0 is your local IP address, I usually find this using `ifconfig` command):

 `flask run -h 0.0.0.0`

+# Running BirdEyeD

-A webpage should now be available at that IP address.
+A webpage should now be available at the IP address that was used to run flask.
 Once open you can login with username "sushi" and password "birdeyed".

 PLEASE NOTE: This password should be changed immediately through the settings menu.
 While it is unlikely (depending who is on your local network) for the webpage to be hacked you should be aware that while this program is running you are essentially offering any camera attached to this computer to your local network.
 Please be aware of this while operating.

+The settings menu can be accessed by pushing the three bars in the top right corner of the webpage and then selecting Settings.
+If you have multiple camera's attached you can also change your camera selection from this menu.

+If you select the three bars in the top right corner and then select Video Feed you will see the current feed from the selected camera.
+You can take a photo at anytime by selecting the 'Capture image' button (this should autofocus so you can also just hit enter).
+Photo's are stored in the images directory in the project folder and will be named after the date and time they were taken.

+# Trouble shooting

+Just a few points about the program that may help:
+- The default username is "sushi" and the default password is "birdeyed"
+- If no camera is attached the program will fail to run as OpenCV will return an empty array
+- images will be saved in the images directory in the project folder